petebytes/local-ai-packaged/README.md

 - **Supabase Analytics Startup Failure**: If the supabase-analytics container fails to start after changing your Postgres password, delete the folder `supabase/docker/volumes/db/data`.

 - **If using Docker Desktop**: Go into the Docker settings and make sure "Expose daemon on tcp://localhost:2375 without TLS" is turned on

+### HTTPS and Domain Issues

+- **Browser Certificate Warnings**: You'll see security warnings in your browser when accessing services via HTTPS.
+This is normal for self-signed certificates.
+Click "Advanced" and then "Proceed to site" to continue.

+- **Domain Name Resolution**: If you can't access services using .lan domains:
+  1. Check if you've added all entries to your hosts file
+  2. Try flushing your DNS cache:
+     - Windows: Run `ipconfig /flushdns` in Command Prompt as Administrator
+     - macOS: Run `sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder` in Terminal
+     - Linux: Run `sudo systemd-resolve --flush-caches` or `sudo service network-manager restart`

+- **Certificate Generation Errors**: If certificate generation fails:
+  1. Ensure OpenSSL is installed on your system
+  2. Run `./generate-certs.sh` manually to see detailed error messages
+  3. Create the `./certs` directory manually if needed

+- **Nginx Configuration Issues**: If you encounter Nginx configuration errors:
+  1. Check that the certificates exist in the `./certs` directory
+  2. Verify the nginx.conf file is correctly mounted
+  3. You can check Nginx logs with:
+     ```bash
+     docker logs nginx
+     ```
+  4. Restart the Nginx container if needed:
+     ```bash
+     docker compose -p localai restart nginx
+     ```

 ### GPU Support Issues